soniillusions/train/README.md

 ## Description

 This is a console-based Train Management Application where I practiced Object-Oriented Programming (OOP) principles, exception handling, and metaprogramming.
-The application also utilizes the `tty-prompt` library to provide a more user-friendly menu interface in the terminal.

 ## Features